yazdidev/learn_flutter_theme/README.md

       .apply(bodyColor: color);
 }
 ```
 This is the place where we need to import our custom fonts.
 We used a `GoogleFont` package for our English text and a Persian font for our Persian text.
-Just don't remember to put your font in the `pubspec.yaml`:
+Just don't forget to put your font in the `pubspec.yaml`:
 ```yaml
 assets:
   - fonts/google_fonts/